Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Akihabara neighborhood street scene, best area to stay in Tokyo, Japan

-With Akihabara on the Yamanote Line, Tokyo's most crucial transit route, means you're well connected to the rest of the city, so you can get anywhere in the city easily.
+Akihabara on the Yamanote Line, Tokyo's most crucial transit route, means you're well connected to the rest of the city, making it a fantastic base for exploring Tokyo and its diverse neighborhoods.

 In Tokyo, a city with so many people that every peculiar niche finds an audience, you might as well stay in the epicenter of strange, right?
 Staying in the Akihabara neighborhood means you get a crash course in modern Japanese culture in the weirdest ways possible—maid cafes, gadgets upon gadgets, anime stores, pachinko machine “casinos”, people wearing costumes in broad daylight, etc. Oh, and karaoke!
 Loved me some karaoke (who would've thought?).